 ```html {.example} [code goes here] ```

-to expand the code by default, and .no-edit
+to expand the code by default.

 ```html {.example .open .no-edit} [code goes here] ```